badMade/interactive-ai-toolkit-main/README.md

   API.

 For the best experience, use a virtual environment to isolate dependencies and ensure the scripts work consistently across machines.
+The provided `requirements.txt` intentionally pins critical packages—including `numpy==1.26.4` and the PyTorch stack—to versions verified to work together across supported platforms.

 ## Why Some Files Are Not Tracked